OhioMathTeacher/docminer/docs/AUDIO_GENERATION_GUIDE.md

 **Voice:** Professor Todd
 **Text to paste:**
 ```
 Enter 'OhioMathTeacher' as the username - that's my GitHub account.
-And 'research-buddy' as the repository name.
+And 'docminer' as the repository name.
 ```

 ### File: `scene2_maya_03.mp3`